Got Carpet Beetles? You’re Not Alone in Arizona

 1. Hire a Professional Carpet Cleaner

-One of the first steps to ridding your home of carpet beetles and their larvae is to hire a professional steam cleaner to clean the carpets, such as the professional carpet cleaners at Magic Touch Carpet Cleaning.
+One of the first steps to ridding your home of carpet beetles and their larvae is to hire a professional steam cleaner to clean the carpets, such as the professional carpet cleaners at Magic Touch Carpet Repair And Cleaning.
 Ensure that all carpet in the home is cleaned thoroughly by the carpet cleaners, but don’t stop there.

 2. Clean All Furniture

 Getting rid of a carpet beetle infestation is a time-consuming process.
 In addition to deep cleaning your carpet, you need to clean all of your furniture.
-Carpet cleaning companies such as Magic Touch Carpet Cleaning also perform upholstery cleaning services, so it may be a wise investment to have both services completed at the same time.
+Carpet cleaning companies such as Magic Touch Carpet Repair And Cleaning also perform upholstery cleaning services, so it may be a wise investment to have both services completed at the same time.
 Carpet beetle larvae can cause tons of damage to your beautiful furniture, so protect your family’s heirlooms and finances by having the furniture cleaned as well.

 3. Wash All Clothing and Bedding